 - Google AdMob

-Each Ad network usually offers just one type of ads, either PPC (pay-per-click), PPA (pay-per-action), or PPM (pay-per-thousand) (sometimes a combination of PPC and PPM).
+Each Ad network usually offers just one type of ad, either PPC (pay-per-click), PPA (pay-per-action), or PPM (pay-per-thousand) (sometimes a combination of PPC and PPM).

 Pay-per-click (PPC) ads are the type of ads that pay on a per-click basis, meaning the publishers are getting paid every time someone clicks the ad, which is controlled by the cost-per-click.

-Cost-per-click (CPC) is a value that the advertiser will pay for each ad click, which is then split between Ad Network and the publisher.
+Cost-per-click (CPC) is the value that the advertiser will pay for each ad click, which is then split between the Ad Network and the publisher.

-Pay-per-action (PPA) ads are the type of ads that pay on a per-action basis, meaning the publishers are getting paid every time someone registers or buy something on the advertised website.
+Pay-per-action (PPA) ads are the type of ads that pay on a per-action basis, meaning the publishers are getting paid every time someone registers or buys something on the advertised website.

 Pay-per-thousand impressions (PPM) ads are the type of ads that pay for every thousand impressions, meaning publishers are rewarded for having a higher impression rate.

-Subscription business model is a type of monetization that involves setting up a monthly payment, in exchange for extra abilities and/or enhanced functionality.
+The subscription business model is a type of monetization strategy that involves setting up a monthly payment, in exchange for extra abilities and/or enhanced functionality.

 Examples of in-game subscription-based features: